shaoweilin/shaoweilin.github.io/_sources/posts/2022-05-08-parametric-typeclasses-aid-generalization-in-program-synthesis.md.txt

 End BinaryTree.

 ```

-We would then have R as an instance of Wellfounded, and S as an instance of Noetherian for all well-founded S. If we have a situation where Noetherian induction might be applicable, we just need to apply "noetherian_rect" with no extra parameters.
-The proof assistant will now compare the goal with the statement of noetherian-ness to guess what the relation R may be.
-It will then try to find an instance of the "Noetherian R" class, which could be something from the "Wellfounded R" class.
-Finally, it tries to find an instance of "Wellfounded R" and it sees that an instance was previously registered.
-All of this searching happens automatically in the background and no extra information needs to be carried by the human or learning machine.
-See below for the code.

 In Coq, a similar proof-search is done when we use the tactic "reflexivity."
 The proof assistant searches for instances of the Reflexive class.
 Users can extend the Reflexive class with their own instances to make the tactic more powerful.